Yeamy/SQLDataSet/README.md

 ```

 ### 4. DsObserver
-If you want to do anything when the Bean has been readed, you can implements `DsObserver.class`, and do it in `onDsFinish()`.
+If you want to do anything after the Bean read, you can implement `DsObserver.class`, and do it in `onDsFinish()`.

 ```java
 public class Vegetables implements DsObserver {